 (f) Research, develop, and execute any appropriate policy requests from the California State Association of Counties or its affiliates.

 CalMHSA is governed by a Board of Directors composed of the local county or city mental/behavioral health director form each Member (appointed by member governing body), with a designated alternate to participate when director is absent.
 The current membership consists of 56 total members (54 counties, 1 JPA, 1 City)

-The JPA has three committees, Executive Committee, Finance Committee and the Advisory Committee which is currently inactive.
+The JPA has three committees, Executive Committee, Finance Committee, and the Advisory Committee (currently inactive).
 The JPA is subject to the regulations of the Fair Political Practices Commission (FPPC) (Title2, Division 6, California Code of Regulations) and the Ralph M. Brown Act.